sitepack-io/storelinkr-wordpress/readme.txt

 #### Bugfixes

-* Price formatting issue fixed in the storelinkr API
+* Price formatting issue fixed in the StoreLinkr API

 = 2.0.12 =